 Crossfit Compression Shorts

 Considering the functional exercise moves in Crossfit, a compression short is available.
 The use of compression shorts is wide in fitness.
-Ten Thousand’s Interval Short can incorporate an optional compression liner in the shorts.
+Ten Thousand’s Tactical Short can incorporate an optional compression liner in the shorts.
 The Interval shorts also have pockets.

 There is a compression short that is a separate item, such as the one from No Bull.